-The levy replaces annual taxi and hire car licence fees of up to $23,000 which has significantly reduced the cost of operating a commercial passenger vehicle service and paved the way for cheaper fares for passengers.
+The levy replaced annual taxi and hire car licence fees of up to $23,000 which has significantly reduced the cost of operating a commercial passenger vehicle service and paved the way for cheaper fares for passengers.

-The Victorian government has also slashed taxi TAC premiums by up to $2000 a year to provide a level playing field with other commercial passenger vehicles.
+The Victorian Government has also slashed taxi TAC premiums by up to $2000 a year to provide a level playing field with other commercial passenger vehicles.

 Industry – not passengers – will be required to pay the levy for each trip.
 The levy is calculated on a total number of trips, and businesses will be able to spread the cost across long and short distance trip prices.